ellak-monades-aristeias/SocialCVBuilder/README.md

 Save the CV in various formats
-Protection of personal data using only local resources system Target - User Communities - Programmers (Developers) ... here you describe your potential work of end-users and communities of users / developers who would be interested to extend your work. ...
+Protection of personal data using only local resources system Target - User Communities - Programmers (Developers)

 Joint addressed
 The system is designed for: